-In the case of a veto (or, in Queensland, an objection) on the release of identifying information, a party to an adoption may, in some States and Territories, make an application requesting that identifying information not be released to any other party to the adoption.
+In the case of a veto (or, in Queensland, an objection) on the release of identifying information, a party to an adoption may, in some states and territories, make an application requesting that identifying information not be released to any other party to the adoption.
 A contact veto can be lodged when a person does not wish to be contacted by another party to the adoption.
 These vetoes are legally binding and if a person receives identifying information and goes on to contact the other party when a contact veto is in place, legal action can be taken.
 Contact and information vetoes can, however, be lifted by the person who lodged them.
-In some States and Territories, vetoes have a limited life and new applications need to be lodged for vetoes to continue.
+In some states and territories, vetoes have a limited life and new applications need to be lodged for vetoes to continue.
 There is no provision for vetoes in Victoria.
+In New South Wales a contact veto cannot be lodged in respect of adoption orders made after 26 October 1990.